BritishCorpse/nonsusbot/README.md

 Run `node init_db.js --force` to re-initialize the database, to reset the currency system.

-Edit the `config.json` file to change the bot name, default prefix, discord bot token, and api keys.

-Run `git clean -dfX` to clean the directory.
+Run `git clean -dfX` to clean the directory (note that this will reset the database, deleting all users' balances and items, and server specific settings).

 ## Configuration files